 The church was built in the 14th century.
 The nave and chancel were rebuilt in 1821 and the building was restored in 1878 by Charles Benson.
-The church is on the site of an earlier Roman building and associated cemetery next to the Fosse Way.
+The church is next to the Roman Fosse Way 200 yards north of a Romano-British cemetery.
+It is thought that the church site may reflect either a distant recollection of the nearby burial ground, or alternatively the deliberate occupation and "neutralisation" of a site which had pagan associations, and which was perhaps even originally the location of a pagan shrine.
 It was also the site of a minster church in the Saxon era, when it was held by Glastonbury Abbey.
 After the Norman Conquest it was held by Maurice, Bishop of London, until was appropriated by St. John's hospital, Bridgwater, in 1219.